 Start small by analyzing your data early on

-Thinking ahead is important.
-But first you must start small.
+Thinking ahead to big things is important.
+But first, you must start small.
 This means analyzing the (often manually collected) data you already have.

-A common mistake in manufacturing intelligence is focusing purely on the IT side - enabling real-time data aggregation, making it accessible and then starting the advanced analytics.
-Not only can this IT exercise take considerable effort, so business objectives may change, but it also focuses too much on a “magical AI data cloud” at the end of the tunnel.
+A common mistake in manufacturing intelligence is focusing purely on IT e.g. enabling real-time data aggregation, making it accessible and then starting advanced analytics.
+This can now only take considerable effort and time, so business objectives may change, but it also focuses too much on a “magical AI data cloud” at the end of the tunnel.

 The reality is, you do not create value until you start analyzing your data and start basing your decisions on the output of advanced analytics.
-But remember to keep an agile mindset during these iterations.
-Eventually you will get it right, and advanced analytics are key to demonstrating the worth of manufacturing intelligence.
+In addition, remember to keep an agile mindset during these iterations.
+Eventually, you will get it right, and advanced analytics are key to demonstrating the worth of manufacturing intelligence.

 You do not create value until you start analyzing your data and start basing your decisions on the output of advanced analytics."

-Therefore, to start small and start analyzing early, you must first consider the data you actually need and which data will help you control your process better.
+So, how to start small and start analyzing early?
+First, consider the data you actually need and which data will help you better control your process.
 This includes brainstorming with process experts and prioritizing inputs.

-Once you have analyzed the data and have some models and graphs, you can use this information to make more informed data decisions.
-Overall, start small means:
+Finally, once you have analyzed the data and have some models and graphs, you can make more informed data decisions.